Zingerone

 Zingerone, also called vanillylacetone, is a major flavor component of ginger, providing the sweet flavor of cooked ginger.
 Zingerone is a crystalline solid that is sparingly soluble in water and soluble in ether.

 Zingerone is similar in chemical structure to other flavor chemicals such as vanillin and eugenol.
 It is used as a flavor additive in spice oils and in perfumery to introduce spicy aromas.

 Fresh ginger does not contain zingerone, but it is produced by cooking or drying of the ginger root, which causes a reverse aldol reaction on gingerol.

 Production

 History

 Zingerone was first isolated from the ginger root in 1917 by Hiroshi Nomura, a chemistry professor at Tokyo Imperial University.
-Nomura named the compound and identified the empirical formula of zingerone in his studies at the laboratory of the Agricultural College.
+Nomura named the compound and determined its empirical formula as part of his studies at the laboratory of the Agricultural College.
 He initially identified it as the chemical component contributing pungency to ginger, something further work has disproven.

 Current methods

-Nomura identified and later patented a method for the synthesis of zingerone, in which vanillin and acetone are reacted under basic conditions (via an Aldol condensation) to form dehydrozingerone.
-This compound is obtained in about 95% quantity.
-This reaction is followed by catalytic hydrogenation of the intermediate compound in order to form zingerone, obtained in approximately 100% quantity.
+Nomura developed and later patented a method for the synthesis of zingerone, in which vanillin and acetone react by a Claisen–Schmidt condensation to form dehydrozingerone in about 95% yield.
+This reaction is followed by catalytic hydrogenation of the intermediate compound in order to form zingerone, again in high yield.